Last Updated: November 4, 2022

 What does it mean to be fully vaccinated?
 What about "up-to-date"?

-You are considered "up-to-date" if you have also received your booster dose.
+You are considered "up-to-date" if you have received the most recent booster dose recommended for you by CDC.

 Do I need to wear a mask and avoid close contact with others if I'm up-to-date with my COVID vaccine?